gmlarumbe/fpga/README.md

 Running `M-x fpga-xilinx-vivado-tags RET` or `M-x fpga-altera-quartus-tags RET` will prompt for a project file.
 It will be parsed and a `gtags.files` will be generated in the selected directory.
 This file will later be used to gather tags for the project files.

 One of the uses of this feature could be filtering out unused files for definitions/references navigation.
 It can also be useful to generate the list of files used in a project for further hierarchy extraction.

 ## Other packages

 * [verilog-ext](https://github.com/gmlarumbe/verilog-ext): SystemVerilog Extensions for Emacs
-  * Package to edit VHDL sources
+  * Package to edit SystemVerilog sources
 * [vhdl-ext](https://github.com/gmlarumbe/vhdl-ext): VHDL Extensions for Emacs
   * Package to edit VHDL sources